51²è¹Ýapp

 Who: Any currently enrolled student who is a first-year or new transfer student

-CRSSJ and SHAW will hold a supportive space for those who are grieving the loss of a loved one such as a parent, family member, partner, friend, or peer.
+The Center for Religion, Spirituality, and Social Justice (CRSSJ) and SHAW will hold a supportive space for those who are grieving the loss of a loved one such as a parent, family member, partner, friend, or peer.
 This weekly event will provide a healing space for those who have experienced a significant loss and wish to connect with a community of grievers.
 This group supports connection, the exploration of feelings connected to loss, as well as the reflection of ways in which grief continues to impact day-to-day life.
 This space is not a replacement for therapy or psychiatric care.
 Feel free to ask for referrals if needed.

 No registration required.

-Location: CRSSJ Garage - 913 8th Ave
+Location: CRSSJ Garage, 913 8th Ave

-When: Mondays, 4:15- 5:15 PM (starting September 16) There is not an on-going commitment required, you are welcome at any date.
+When: Mondays, 4:15–5:15 p.m. (starting Sept.
+16) There is not an on-going commitment required; you are welcome at any date.

 Who: Any currently enrolled student who is grieving the loss of a loved individual